CovertRob/LS-Backend-Core/LS180/ls180_notes.md

 - Deleting a table is much the same as dropping a database:
   - `DROP TABLE all_users;`
   - Both `DROP COLUMN` and `DROP TABLE` are not reversible

+### Data and DML

+- DML (data minipulation language) is a sub-language of SQL which incorporates the various key words, claues and syntax used to write Data Minupulation Statements.
+  - Used for accessing and manipulating data in the database
+  - `INSERT, SELECT, UPDATE, DELETE`
+- *CRUD* - create, read, update, delete, analogous to the above operations